programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ## Concluding Reflections on Humanities, Classification, and Computer Vision

-This lesson has focused on the application of computer vision techniques in the humanities.
+This two-part lesson has focused on the application of computer vision techniques in the humanities.
 We have gone through all the necessary steps of training a computer vision model: data collection, data inspection, loading data, image augmentations, creating a model, training a model, investigating the results and exploring the predictions.
 For students and scholars in the humanities, who are used to asking fundamental questions about meaning, all of this might have come across as rather technical.
 Acknowledging that the application of computer vision models conjures up all sorts of methodological, theoretical and even ontological questions, we end this lesson with a critical reflection on the techniques themselves and their relation to our (academic) interest as humanists.

 We could approach such a reflection from a number of different theoretical angles.
 Scholars like Kate Crawford[^crawford] (and some of the authors of this lesson[^smits]) have applied concepts from Science and Technology Studies (STS) and Media Archeology to critically engage with some of the central assumptions of computer vision.
 In this final section, we take a slightly different route by using the work of French philosopher, [Michel Foucault](https://en.wikipedia.org/wiki/Michel_Foucault), to reflect on the role of classification, abstraction and scale in the computer vision models.
 To us, this shows that humanities scholars cannot only benefit from the application of machine learning, but also contribute to the development of culturally responsive machine learning.